Ahish9009/ash/README.md

 # as̶h
-Custom shell in low level C
+Custom shell in low level C for linux & Mac.

 # Usage